-Begin with a complete LUCAS chest compression system packed in the Carrying Bag on a table at the front of the room and visible to the attendees.
-As you review each component and aspect of operation, physically remove the component from the bag and demonstrate to the audience.
+Begin with a complete LUCAS chest compression system packed in the Carrying Case on a table at the front of the room and visible to the attendees.
+As you review each component and aspect of operation, physically remove the component from the case and demonstrate to the audience.

-Carrying Bag
+Carrying Case

-The LUCAS Carrying Bag was designed to be quick and easy to deploy.
+The LUCAS Carrying Case was designed to be compact, portable, durable and easy to deploy.

-Begin by demonstrating how to properly and quickly open the Carrying Bag and turn on the device while it is still in the bag.
+Begin by demonstrating the key components of the case; the hard shell, the Top Window and the rear Charge Port.
+Next demonstrate how to open the Carrying Case and turn on the device while still in the case.

-While the LUCAS chest compression system is still in the bag, push the power ON button for one second to allow the device to perform a self-test to make sure it is ready to operate before applying it to the patient.
-When the device is packaged in the bag, there is a large strap that is used to secure all the components.
-The strap has a graphic that reminds users to turn on the device before taking it out of the bag.
-This will be reviewed in more detail later during the Application Demonstration.
+While the LUCAS chest compression system is still in the case, push the power ON button for one second to allow the device to perform a self-test to make sure it is ready to operate before applying it to the patient.
+The case and power on procedure will be reviewed in more detail later during the Application Demonstration.